“It’s as plain as the nose on your face.” Have you ever heard that said?

 Life is filled with daily miracles.
 A few nights ago, I stepped outside my house to take in the harvest moon.
 There it was, lighting up the night sky.
 I tell you, it rivaled the stars.
 As a matter of fact, it was hard to see the stars on that clear night.

 When she was last due to foal, I watched her like a hawk.
 After looking in on her regularly and watching for signs of the impending delivery for days, I learned you are suppose to add an extra day to the foaling date for every year the mare is old.
 I had begun watching her 18 days too soon.
 You live and learn.
-The 18 days came and went — then another week went.
+The 18 days came and went … then another week.

 I hurriedly pulled on a pair of jeans and slipped into my shoes.

-When I arrived at the gate, there she was!
-That little filly was so brand new, I can’t tell you.
-She was teetering on her toes and blinking big brown eyes, and the expression on her face said only one thing, “Where in the world am I?”
-But his little gal had only one mission — sticking close to her momma.
-It was a miracle!
+When I arrived at the gate, there she was.
+That little filly was so brand new … I can’t tell you.
+She was teetering on her toes and blinking big brown eyes, and the expression on her face said only one thing ...
+“Where in the world am I?”
+But his little gal had only one mission … sticking close to her mamma.
+It was a miracle.

-We have seven grandchildren — four girls, three boys.
-They are helping keep me young!
-Little miracles!
+We have seven grandchildren — four girls and three boys.
+They are helping to keep me young, little miracles.

-I had an appointment with one of those “Mind and Body” doctors a few years back.
-He prescribed a seven-day cleansing (more on that later).
+I had an appointment with one of those “mind and body” doctors a few years back.
+He prescribed a seven-day cleansing.
 Don’t misunderstand me.
 I wasn’t sick.
 I just wanted to feel better and be healthier.
-He suggested we “unclog” my liver.
+He suggested we unclog my liver.